Chagrilled/P4-DandoriDesktop/readme.md

 Use the `Settings` menu to set 4 things:

-- `Carrot4 Folder` - Folder containing your folder structure of decoded game JSONs - this folder should contain `Maps/` and `Placeables/`
+- `Carrot4 Folder` - Folder containing your folder structure of decoded game JSONs - this folder should contain `Maps/` and `Placeables/`.
+Use the [⛏️ Extracting Maps](#%EF%B8%8F-extracting-maps) process to generate this.
 - `Encoder Folder` - Folder containing [P4UassetEditor](https://gamebanana.com/tools/15077).
 Assumes the files/folders are not renamed.
 The contents of this folder should be the extracted uasset editor - **so must contain `_EDIT`, `P4UassetEditor/`, `encode.bat`**, etc.
 - `castoc Folder` - Folder containing `castoc`.
 Assumes the files/folders are not renamed.
 There are several versions of this tool distributed, and we as a community haven't yet organised these tools into repos.
 I've zipped mine [in the repo](./castoc.zip) for use.
 - `Output Paks Folder` - Folder (probably) in your emulator you want your built mod's outputs to go to